-There are many types of home air filters available for your home.
+There are a variety of home air filters available for your home.
 Allergy prevention is a main goal for many families to be healthy.

 HEPA (High Efficiency Particulate Air) Home Air Filters

 HEPA filters are rated as the top filtration product by Air Engineers Service Experts, as well as the Occupational Safety and Health Administration and the EPA.
-HEPA filters can kill up to 98% of pollutants in your family’s air.
-These are the types of filters usually installed in hospitals to kill germs and keep people healthy, but Air Engineers Service Experts installs them for home air filters.
-If there are any serious respirational health problems for anyone in the home, the experts advise the purchase of a whole-home HEPA air filtration system.
+HEPA filters can destroy up to 98% of pollutants in your family’s air.
+These are the types of filters usually used in hospitals to kill germs and keep people healthy, but Air Engineers Service Experts installs them for home air filters.
+If there are any critical respirational health problems for anyone in the home, the experts advise the purchase of a whole-home HEPA air filtration system.

 High-Efficiency Home Air Filters

-These bad boys remove 85% of your home’s air pollutants.
-Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your heating and air conditioning systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.
+These guys remove 85% of your home’s air pollutants.
+Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your HVAC systems run more efficiently, ultimately decreasing energy costs which could save you money on heating and cooling bills year after year.

 Standard Pleated Media Home Air Filters

 These are your more common home air filters and can be found at most big box stores.
-While pleated home air filters may have a lower cost, they also have to be changed more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters range from $60 to $100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can remove up to 45% of your home’s air pollutants and the largest factor is the number of pleats per foot.
-The higher number of pleats, the better the air flow, and the cleaner your famiy’s air will be.
+While pleated home air filters may have a lower cost, they also have to be replaced more often – every 30-90 days versus once a year like the whole-home HEPA and high-efficiency air filters.
+Since HEPA home air filters cost anywhere from $60-$100, for annual cost you’re looking at six with one, half a dozen with the other.
+Standard pleated air filters can remove up to 45% of pollutants in your home’s air and the largest factor is the number of pleats per foot.
+The more pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters

 The flat, fiberglass air filters are the most basic home air filter type.
-These filters do not usually improve your indoor air quality; instead, they were designed to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
-As a result, they can only remove less than 10% of your indoor air pollutants, but you can purchase them for about $1 each.
+These filters do not generally better your home’s air quality; instead, they were created to shelter the heating and air conditioning equipment from having larger contaminants get into the system and ruin the components.
+As a result, they remove less than 10% of pollutants in your indoor air, but only cost around $1 each.

 If you need help deciding which air filter is the best fit for you home, give Air Engineers Service Experts a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.